-5.12.1 The activity of the radiation source within the aerosol neutralizer shall be confirmed by use of an appropriate radiation detection device.
-The measurement may be relative (as opposed to absolute) but shall be adequate to indicate the presence of an active source and shall be capable of being performed in a repeatable manner.

-5.12.2 The measurement shall be repeated annually and compared to prior measurements to determine if a substantial decrease in activity has occurred.
-Replace neutralizers showing a lack of activity in accordance with the manufacturer's recommendations 28 .

-5.12.3 The corona discharge level must be high enough to meet the same neutralizing level as from the radioactive source described in Section $4.3.2^{29}$.

-- 26. If the correlation ratio falls outside of the required specification at the smaller particle sizes (<1.0 μ m), suspect incomplete mixing at the upstream probe location; the aerosol injection tube may need to be realigned or additional mixing provided in the discretionary ductwork upstream of the upstream orifice.
-If the small particles are within required limits but the larger particles are not, suspect unequal sample line losses.
-For dual particle-counter systems, also suspect that one of the counters may be out of calibration. - 27.
-This is not a calibration but simply a calibration check of the particle counter. - 28.
-For example, after one half life.

-5.13 Dust Feeder Airflow Rate.
-Determine and record the gage pressure on the compressed air line to the venturi necessary to provide an airflow rate of $6.8 \pm 0.2 \text{ dm}^3/\text{s}$ (14.5 \pm 0.5 cfm) for discharge pressures of 0, 500, 1000, 1500, 2000, and 2500 Pa (0, 2, 4, 6, 8, and 10 in. of water) above ambient pressure 30.

-5.14 Final Filter Efficiency.
-Weigh the final filter to the nearest 0.1 g and install it in the test duct without the test device installed.
+- 5.12.1 The activity of the radiation source within the aerosol neutralizer shall be confirmed by use of an appropriate radiation detection device instrument.
+The measurement may be relative (as opposed to absolute) but shall be adequate to indicate the presence of an active source and shall be capable of being performed in a repeatable manner. - 5.12.2 The measurement shall be repeated annually and compared to prior measurements to determine if a substantial decrease in activity has occurred.
+Replace neutralizers showing a lack of activity in accordance with the manufacturer's recommendations $\frac{2827}{1}$. - 5.12.3 The corona discharge instrument's neutralizing level must be high enough to meet the same neutralizing level as obtained from the radioactive source described in Section $4.3.23^{2928}$. - 5.13 Dust Feeder Airflow Rate.
+Determine and record the gage pressure on the compressed air line to the venturi that is necessary to provide an airflow rate of 6.8 ± 0.2 dm3/s (14.5 ± 0.5 cfm) for discharge pressures of 0, 500, 1000, 1500, 2000, and 2500 Pa (0, 2, 4, 6, 8, and 10 in. of water) above ambient pressure $\frac{3029}{2}$. - 5.14 Final Filter Efficiency Loading.
+Weigh the final filter to the nearest 0.1 g and install it in the test duct without the test device air cleaner installed.
 The method specified in Section 10.7.3 shall be used to challenge the filter with 100 g of loading dust.
 Remove and weigh the filter.
-Its weight increase shall be within 2 g of 100 g.

-5.15 OPC Documentation.
-Secure documentation from the particle counter manufacturer (or other source) that verifies that each specific particle counter requirement of Section 4.6 is being met.
+Its weight increase shall be within 2 g of 100 g. - 5.15 OPC Documentation.
+Secure The testing laboratory shall have all appropriate documentation from the particle counter manufacturer (or other source) that verifies that each specific particle counter requirement of Section 4.6 is being met.